microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

           scheme: basic
     ```

-   It defines both API key auth and basic auth in the document and apply them to each endpoint.
+   It defines API key auth and basic auth in the document and applies them to each endpoint.

 1. Import this OpenAPI to APIM.
 Then check out the settings.
-Make sure the subscription MUST be activated.
+Make sure you MUST activate the subscription.

     ![BFF - enable subscription][image-23]

 1. Add the [`authentication-basic` as an inbound policy][az apim policies basicauth] that sets the basic auth token to the request header.
-After this, APIM automatically injects this basic auth token to every request header.
+After this, APIM automatically injects this basic auth token into every request header.

     ![BFF - basic authentication policy][image-24]

 1. Export the OpenAPI document.
-As you're going to use the API key auth, follow the [1.
+As you use the API key auth, follow the [1.
 API Key Auth](#1-api-key-auth) pattern.

-1. In the Power Platform custom connector, you only need the API key provided by APIM to create the connection because the basic auth token has already been encapsulated by APIM.
+1. In the Power Platform custom connector, you only need the API key provided by APIM to create the connection because APIM has already encapsulated the basic auth token.

-1. Test the connector whether it works OK or not.
-As you can see, both endpoints works perfectly fine.
+1. Test the connector to see whether it works OK or not.
+As you can see, both endpoints work perfectly fine.

     ![BFF - custom connector test][image-25]

-We've created a BFF by combining APIs that use API key auth and basic auth, and used it for Power Platform custom connector.
-As we mentioned earlier in this post, due to the restriction of authentication types in Power Platform custom connector, we have to choose only one authentication type.
-If you need more than one authentication type for your connector, you MUST choose one and all the others MUST be encapsulated by APIM.
+We've created a BFF by combining APIs that use API key auth and basic auth, and the BFF has been used for the Power Platform custom connector.
+However, as mentioned earlier in this post, we have to choose only one authentication type due to the restriction of authentication types in the Power Platform custom connector.
+Therefore, if you need more than one authentication type for your connector, you MUST choose one, and APIM MUST encapsulate all the others.

 Theoretically, there are three possible combinations for BFF: